slu-soc1120/syllabus/docs/schedule.md

 \midrule
 **1** &  &  & **Thinking Like Sociologists**\\
 1 & 1 & Wednesday, January 19 & Engaging the Social World\\
-1 & 2 & Wednesday, February 2 & Structuring the Social World\\
+1 & 2 & Monday, February 7 & Structuring the Social World\\
 **2** &  &  & **The Building Blocks of Society**\\
-2 & 3 & Monday, February 21 & Culture\\
+2 & 3 & Wednesday, February 23 & Culture\\
 \addlinespace
-2 & 4 & Monday, February 28 & Socioeconomic Status\\
+2 & 4 & Wednesday, March 2 & Socioeconomic Status\\
 2 & 5 & Wednesday, March 23 & Gender and Sexuality\\
 **3** &  &  & **The Broken Heart of America**\\
 3 & 6 & Wednesday, March 30 & Race and Racism\\